Constitution & By-Laws:

 By April 1, the Executive Director will request nominations from (a) the Kansas Business Hall of Fame Board of Directors, (b) Kansas Chamber of Commerce, (c) local chambers of commerce, (d) any group of organizations that the Board deems appropriate, and (e) previous inductees.

-Comprised of the executive director, chair, and two others appointed by the chair, the recommendation committee will meet in August of each year to select nominees to present to the Board at the fall meeting.
+Comprised of the executive director, chair, and three others appointed by the chair, the recommendation committee will meet in August of each year to select nominees to present to the Board at the fall meeting.
 The award recipients will be selected by a participating majority of Board members at the fall meeting.

 It will not be expected that all awards will be given each year.
 Exceptions to the award requirements can be made by a voting majority of the Board members present.
 When conferred, these are the criteria for selection: